Crypto pump and dump - how does it work

-Can you pump and dump cryptocurrencies yourself?
+Can you pump and dump cryptocurrencies yourself

-Do pump and dump bots work?
+Do pump and dump bots work

 While trading bots do work in the sense that they trade for you, it’s not exactly as easy as most investors think.
 The software simply automates tasks for you.
-You, as the investor, still need to be familiar with trading strategies.
+You, as an investor, still need to be familiar with trading strategies.

 You need to tell the software what to do for you, and if you don’t have any experience or success with trading on your own, then it’s unlikely that a bot will make you any money.